CSE512-14W/fp-adityav-sudars/README.md

 directories must be served using IIS, at which point the `Start.aspx` files may be run.
 These files are largely Voice XML files that define the IVR hierachy.
 You will have to point Express Talk at these pages to access the IVR.

+Please see the 7 page detailed documentation on how to set up our code and an IVR server on a Windows machine.
+The documentation is available here: https://github.com/CSE512-14W/fp-adityav-sudars/blob/master/Running%20Instructions.pdf

 To create the hierarchy png files from the Graphviz dot files, run a command similar to the following: